Introduction of our services

 Conciliation Service of the Labour Relations Division

-Voluntary conciliation service is provided free of charge.
-They are informal, time saving and relatively simple procedures which help resolve labour disputes.
+Conciliation service is provided free of charge.
+They are informal, relatively simple, quick and time-saving procedures which seek to resolve differences.
 Records reveal that most of the labour disputes have been satisfactorily resolved through the Labour Relations Division.

 Procedures

-At the conciliation meeting, the conciliation officer would assist both parties in exploring the crux of the issue concerned, and in analyzing the situation.
-He would also draw their attention to the relevant statutory requirements and terms of the employment contract, thus facilitating them to reach a mutually acceptable settlement.
+At the conciliation meeting, the conciliation officer would assist both parties in exploring the crux of the issue concerned, and in analysing the situation.
+He would draw their attention to the relevant statutory requirements and terms of the employment contract, thus facilitating them to reach a mutually acceptable settlement.
 If necessary, a settlement agreement would also be signed by the parties.
-If the settlement involves compensation by cash payment, the conciliation officer would assist in making arrangements for effecting payment.
+If the settlement involves monetary compensation, the conciliation officer would assist in making arrangements for effecting the payment.

-If either party fails to attend the conciliation meeting, or no settlement is reached between both parties at the meeting, the conciliation officer will arrange another conciliation meeting, or at the request of the party concerned, refer him, depending on the claim amount, to lodge a claim with the Minor Employment Claims Adjudication Board or the Labour Tribunal where the dispute will be adjudicated by the Adjudication Officer of the Minor Employment Claims Adjudication Board or the Presiding Officer of the Labour Tribunal.
+If either party fails to attend the conciliation meeting, or no settlement is reached between both parties at the meeting, the conciliation officer will arrange another conciliation meeting, or at the request of the party concerned, refer him/her to lodge a claim with the Minor Employment Claims Adjudication Board or the Labour Tribunal for adjudication, depending on the number of claimants and the claim amount.

 If an employer or a company cannot pay the wages in arrears or relevant termination payments on account of bankruptcy or liquidation, the employee will be assisted to apply for ex gratia payment from the Protection of Wages on Insolvency Fund as necessary.